compose-network/contracts/README.md

 ## 🤝 Contributing

 Contributions welcome!
-Please see individual project READMEs for specific contribution guidelines.
+Please open an issue or a pull request.

 ## 📞 Support